This article talks about:

-Below Is a .dat files for your Sim Hotkey file that you can use to replace your file on your PC if you need to restore your hotkeys to your the original hotkeys in your sim folder here: C>Program files (x86)> Warrior > Warriortrading Sim
+Below is a zip of the .dat files for your sim hotkey file that you can use to replace your file on your PC if you need to restore your hotkeys to your the original hotkeys in your sim folder here: C>Program files > Warrior > Warriortrading Sim